 Be mindful of where you’re shopping.
 Buy from reputable retailers and stores.
 You can even check out the retailer’s reputation with the BBB (Better Business Bureau) and find out if there have been any problems with the merchant you’re considering buying from.

-7. Don’t trust links that seem suspect.
+7. Don’t trust links in suspect-looking ads.

 If you’re looking to save money on home insurance or car insurance, we would be happy to help you with that.
-It’s easy to get insurance quotes when you work with our team of insurance experts.
+It’s easy to get insurance quotes when you work with our team of insurance professionals.
 You can get started with home insurance quotes or car insurance quotes by filling out our online quote form or giving us a call today – we’re happy to help with any of your insurance needs.
 We can even help you bundle your home and auto insurance to see how much you could save!

 Source: